sanjaynagi/sanjinho-site/content/posts/2024-08-15-diplotype-clustering.md

 This case study demonstrates how diplotype clustering can provide insights into the mutations causing insecticide resistance; in a single snapshot, we can explore amino acid and CNV data and really understand the nature of selection at a genomic region.

 We hope that others will find it useful for their own research.
+If you use diplotype clustering in your own research, please cite [this paper where the method was first published](https://doi.org/10.1093/molbev/msae140).
 Please feel free to [get in touch](mailto:sanjay.c.nagi@gmail.com?subject=diplotype-clustering) if you have any questions or feedback :)

 [Sanjay C Nagi](https://www.sanjaycnagi.com/) & [Alistair Miles](https://alimanfoo.github.io/)